 Disclosure of Information Outside Hargray

 As a general rule, without your permission, Hargray does not release confidential customer information to unaffiliated third parties unless we have a business relationship with those companies where the disclosure is appropriate.
-For example, we may hire outside companies as contractors or agents; or we might be engaged in a joint venture or partnership with a company.
-We provide information to these other companies only as needed to accomplish our business objectives and the companies are bound by requirements to keep Hargray customers' information confidential.
+For example, we may hire outside companies as contractors or agents, or we may be engaged in a joint venture or partnership with a company.
+We provide information to these other companies only as needed to accomplish our business objectives, and the companies are bound by requirements to keep Hargray customers’ information confidential.

 There are exceptions to the general rule.
-For example, when you dial 911, information about your location may be transmitted automatically to a public safety agency, we might provide information to regulatory or administrative agencies so that they can accomplish their regulatory tasks (for example, responding to a customer complaint) or to maximize the efficiencies of our own processes (such as getting mailing addresses correct, for example).
+For example, when you dial 911, information about your location may be transmitted automatically to a public safety agency, and we may provide information to regulatory or administrative agencies so that they can accomplish their regulatory tasks (for example, responding to a customer complaint) or to maximize the efficiencies of our own processes (such as getting mailing addresses correct).
 Other disclosures will be driven by legal requirements imposed on Hargray.
-Hargray complies with "legal process," such as a subpoena or court order or other similar demand, associated with either criminal or civil proceedings.
+Hargray complies with “legal process,” such as a subpoena, court order, or similar demand, associated with either criminal or civil proceedings.